etishor/Metrics.NET/README.md

 * [done] Provide a few presets to map performance counters to Gauges ( machine info, process info, CLR stats etc )
 * [done] Provide a way for error reporting (at least for reports that do IO) - maybe a delegate on the Metric class
 * [done] Add metrics for NancyFx request/response size
-* Refactor scheduled report to prevent overlapping
+* Re-factor scheduled report to prevent overlapping
 * Find/Implement ConcurrentSkipMap like collection form java - low prio as the performance is good for now
-* Provide http endpoint for reporting metrics (based on owin or nancy) together with javascript visualisation solution - the idea is to have out-of-the-box metrics visualization in web apps
+* Provide http endpoint for reporting metrics (based on owin or nancy) together with javascript visualization solution - the idea is to have out-of-the-box metrics visualization in web apps
 * Provide an adapter for hooking into web api for collecting metrics (this might be delayed as I tend to use NancyFx)
 * Provide an adapter for hooking into asp.net mvc
 * Investigate the possibility of using zeromq to delegate metrics to another process - for accross cluster metrics
 * Adapter for graphite and other existing solutions for aggregating metrics
 * Mono compatibility
-* Investigate the possibility of using Redis as an off-process metrics container (the collections behing the metrics seem to map to redis data types)
+* Investigate the possibility of using Redis as an off-process metrics container (the collections behind the metrics seem to map to redis data types)
-* Investigate the possibility for backend to recieve metrics from client js app (not sure it makes sense to capture metrics from js apps - maybe from SPAs)
+* Investigate the possibility for backend to receive metrics from client js app (not sure it makes sense to capture metrics from js apps - maybe from SPAs)
 * Write more tests
 * Write more "stupid" benchmarks to be able to keep an eye on how performance changes in time
 * Profile & optimize.
 Also profile existing apps to see the impact of adding metrics